Explore the Breast Health Center

 Annual Screening Mammogram

-We offer convenient screening mammography at the Mass General/North Shore Breast Health Center and through Salem Hospital in Salem, Lynn, Danvers and Gloucester.
+We offer convenient screening mammography at the Breast Health Center and through Salem Hospital in Salem, Lynn, Danvers and Gloucester.
 All of our breast health facilities have been accredited by the American College of Radiology and the Massachusetts Department of Public Health Radiation Control Program.

-All mammography performed at the Mass General/North Shore Breast Health Center uses digital technology.
+All mammography performed at our center uses digital technology.
 This enables the radiologist to review electronic images of the breast on special high-resolution monitors and adjust the brightness, change contrast and zoom in for close ups of specific areas of interest which can lead to a more accurate diagnosis.
 Another advantage of digital mammography is that it reduces the need for additional images, therefore reducing exposure to radiation.

 Diagnostic Mammogram